Unidade/gym-landing-page/README.md

 # Documentation

-To run the website simple put the main.html in a browser or see the [live demo](https://gym-landing-page123.netlify.app/) here
+To run the website simple put the main.html in a browser or you can see the [live demo](https://gym-landing-page123.netlify.app/) here

 ## Build Process